aleshaleksey/fansys23/14-poisons-and-diseases.md

 Diseases in FanSys, as in our world, are generally long term conditions that hamper the function of the body and mind.
 Some are contagious, some are hereditary, some are otherwise acquired.
 In this chapter we deal both with contagious diseases and those that that can be passed on magically.
 In general, only mortals suffer from diseases of the body.
 All entities with free will can suffer from disease of the mind/spirit.

-What makes diseases interesting in the sense of the game, is that they spread, therefore a scenario involving a disease there is often a race against time to find the cure, source, or to find a strategy by which it can be contained.
+What makes diseases interesting in the sense of the game, is that they spread.
+Therefore a scenario involving a disease there is often a race against time to find the cure, source, or to find a strategy by which it can be contained.
 Therefore this section also provides suggested doubling time of infected individuals and when (under what conditions) an outbreak of a disease would end without intervention.

 It should be noted that some disease will have a long term effect on the character, and may require a quest, or more, to fix.
 The use of such diseases in a game is not recommended for groups that do not wish to deal with the consequences.